 Certain LID options may be implemented at a major infrastructure level versus the more granular site plan or subdivision plat level.
-Due to this circumstance and the variables associated with the varying scale of proposed improvements at the site plan or subdivision plat level, LID options shall be implemented as described hereafter.
+Due to this circumstance and the variables associated with the scale of proposed improvements at the site plan or subdivision plat level, where LID is proposed within a subdivision plat or site plan submittal, the requirements to implement LID shall have been met for that phase of development as shown within the subdivision plat or site plan submittal.